knice/inquiry.ucsc.edu/source/_posts/2015-06-30-engineering-independence.md

 layout: post
 issue: 2015
 section: feature
+order: 2
 title: Engineering independence
 subhead: "Researchers design tools for blind and visually impaired people"
 author: Helen Shen
 image:
-- file: /assets/images/8530732357_5aa6053473_h_d.jpg
+    file: 2015/engineering-independence-banner.jpg
-- caption: "Caitlin Hernandez ('12), blind from birth, enjoys helping UCSC researchers test their technologies, in between pursuing a master's degree in special education, performing with a theater troupe, singing a cappella, and tap dancing.
+    caption: "Caitlin Hernandez ('12), blind from birth, enjoys helping UCSC researchers test their technologies, in between pursuing a master's degree in special education, performing with a theater troupe, singing a cappella, and tap dancing.
 'I like to give back when I can,' she said, 'and be part of something that could help other blind people and myself.'"
 quotes:
 - "We can use... information to make predictions and plans about what to do for species that are being affected by climate change today."
 ---